edgegap/distributed-relay-examples/README.md

 }
 ```

-Both game server and game client need to have a state variable:
+Both the game server and game client need to have a state variable:

 ```cs
 // will be set by PING messages.